KIT-IAI/rapidPF/docs/sensitivities.md

 ```

 which has again three entries.
-The following tables gives some background information.
+The following table gives some background information.

 | Entry | Meaning | Definition | Exact
 | --- | --- | --- | --- |